gvwilson/sensibleadventures/bookster/bookster.md

 The garden took them to a street that doubled back twice before curving around an outcropping of granite to a storage pond that had almost run dry.
-The beans on its far side were only ankle high, but the ditch that ran between them took Erileine's leg up to the knee.
-The bottom was squelchy with mud and rotting greenery.
+The beans on its far side were only knee high, but Erileine's foot sank up to her ankle in the ditch that ran between them.
+Its bottom was squelchy with mud and rotting greenery.

-"So now we crawl," Razi sighed.
+"*La*, I grow tired of this," Razi sighed.
 Piaerre wrinkled his nose, but lay flat and began wriggling.
-Erileine followed suit, gagging the first time her weight made a buried twig fling a palmful of mud into his face.
+Erileine followed suit, gagging the first time a buried twig flung a palmful of mud onto her face.
 She found herself wishing that Lady Kembe's spell had taken her sense of smell rather than the feeling in her hand.

 The far end of the ditch connected with a larger one built to carry runoff to the carp pools.
 Erileine cautiously raised her head.
-A yellow glow moved through the trees fifty strides to their left.
+A yellow glow moved through the trees fifty strides to her left.

 "Do we run for it?" the thief whispered.

-Erileine looked over her shoulder at Razi.
-The bookster nodded.
-"We run for it."

-"*Hesht!
-Hesht aue paratte!*" The shout from behind them was punctuated by a shrill whistle.
-A second whistle took up the call.

-"Go!"
-Razi shouted, sprinting for the pines.
-Bean plants caught at Erileine's legs as she followed him, redoubling her speed as a crossbow quarrel thunked into a tree behind her.
+Razi shook his head.
+"We cannot outrun crossbows.
+Keep going."

+They reached the tree line long minutes later.
+Working in silence, Razi and Piaerre cut down the bean plants nearest the ditch so that the trio could slither out of the ditch without making too much.

-"This way," Razi hissed, plunging into the trees, bending branches out of their way and releasing them slowly instead of letting them snap back into place.
+"This way," Razi hissed once they were standing.
+He bent branches out of their way and releasing them slowly instead of letting them snap back into place.
 Erileine moved gingerly, testing the ground with each step before putting her weight down.
 She had hunted rabbits this